 Plantains of all varieties can be readily available in the USA supermarkets all around the year.
-At maturity, they generally harvested unripe and right away carried to the market for sale.
+At maturity, they generally harvested unripely and right away carried to the market for sale.

 Look for firm, mature, deep green, well-formed plantains that feel heavy in hand.
 Do not buy overripe, damaged, split fruits, as they stay poor.
 Once at home, store them open at room temperature for up to 4-5 days.

-Once ripen, plantains too, like bananas, are very fragile and show signs of decay in short time span.
+Once ripe, plantains too, like bananas, are very fragile and show signs of decay in a short time span.